pessini/SFI-Grants-and-Awards/README.md

 ## Data exploration

 The Jupyter Notebook with the Data Analysis can be found [here](./grant-analysis.ipynb).
+An [R file](./grant-analysis.r) was exported for convenience as well.

 ## Data Visualisation